DeanGilewicz/myblog/README.md

-# Welcome to myblog
+# Welcome to thecodelog

-## This is a collection of code snippets and notes to reinforce understanding of web development concepts.
+## This is my personal blog to gather my thoughts in one centralized place to help solidify important web development concepts.

-### An attempt will be made to provide simplified breakdowns of code concepts in an effort to help increase ease of learning.